NeuralNexusDev/mcstatus/README.md

 ## TODO

 - Add protobuf support
-- Add REST body as a form of input
 - Redo the response spec when the game status API has been redone
 - Add basic response caching for query status
 - Parse JSON MOTD (17)